guyverckw/Steemit-Notification-Module-for-Raspberry-Pi/README.md

-if get "fatal error: openssl/aes.h : No such file or directory" error, you may need to install Openssl Development package
+if you get "fatal error: openssl/aes.h : No such file or directory" error, you may need to install Openssl Development package

 	$ sudo apt-get install libssl-dev